mightyleader/Multipeer_Talk/presentation.md

 *bridges across interfaces*

+^ *bridges across interfaces*

+---
+#[fit]Multipeer networking...

+sends data *from one device to another*

+requires *no server infrastructure*

+sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

+*bridges across interfaces*

+can send data as *blob, resource or stream*

-can send data as *blob, URL or stream*
+^ can send data as *blob, resource or stream* which we'll look at in the Code section

 ---
 #[fit]Multipeer networking...